workload-assessment-openshift4/helm-examples/helloworld-chart/README.md

 ## Installation Guide

-After checking out the repo, Run the following command in *this* directory:
+After checking out the repo, run the following command in *this* directory:

 `helm install <name-of-app> .`